BonJovi1/bonjovi1.github.io/_pages/teaching.md

 There is nothing that stregthens one's conceptual understanding more than teaching it to someone.
 I have always loved to teach and I've had the opportunity to be a Teaching Assistant for many courses at IIIT, Hyderabad.

+### Robotics: Planning and Navigation
+#### Spring 2021

+I am currently TAing this new robotics course at IIIT Hyderabad.
+The course aims to introduce state of the art algorithms in the broad area of robot navigation.
+These algorithms span across AI methods, Kinematic and Dynamics based approaches as well as control theoretic formulations, thereby giving the student a ringside view of the main algorithms in this area.
+These approaches are applicable to both ground robots and aerial vehicles.

+***

 ### Deep Learning and AI
 #### RRC Summer School, 2020